lborgav/dotfiles/README.md

 ## About this system

 This system is totally based on git.
-So, we gonna have our dotfiles and scripts always versioned in the $HOME folder.
+So, we gonna have our dotfiles and scripts always versioned in the "HOME" folder.

 Right now, this is mac only